 Environmental factors play an important role, interacting with our genes.
 A human genome is influenced by exposure to chemicals, biological agents, contaminants in the natural environment, as well as lifestyle factors, such as diet and physical activity.
 Genomic testing and interpretation can identify the genetic variations that impact a patient’s biochemistry and metabolism, and is instrumental in creating personalized dietary and lifestyle interventions for delaying or avoiding many chronic diseases, including heart disease, arthritis, osteoporosis, diabetes, obesity, Alzheimer’s disease and cancer.

-The Immuno-Health, Emotional-Cognitive Health and Ultimate Health genomic test panels evaluate various areas related to healthy aging, with the Ultimate Health providing the most comprehensive look.
-These areas include:
+The Ultimate Health genomic test evaluates various areas related to healthy aging, including:

 Alzheimer’s Disease, Autoimmune Diseases, Cell Signaling, Circadian Rhythm, Cognitive Health, Cytokines, Diabetes, Heart Disease, HPA Axis, Inflammation, Insomnia, Jet Lag, Micronutrients, Methylation, Neurocognitive Functioning, Osteoarthritis, Oxidative Stress, Premature Aging, Sleep Dysfunction, Stress Response, Telomeres.